ngmoco/falcore/README.md

 ## Building

-Falcore currently depends on [gb][] to build.
-Falcore can be installed with `gb -i` or submoduled into a project.
-It is not currently compatible with goinstall.
+Falcore is currently targeted at Go 1.0

-Falcore is currently targeted at Go release r.60.3.
+Check out the project into $GOROOT/src/pkg/github.com/ngmoco/falcore.
+Build using the `go build` command.

 ## Usage